neuralmagic/deepsparse/examples/ultralytics-yolov3/README.md

 # Ultralytics/yolov3-DeepSparse Inference Examples
-This directory contains examples of benchmarking, annotating, and serving inferences of YOLOv3 models from the [ultralytics/yolov3](https://github.com/ultralytics/yolov5) repository using the DeepSparse engine.
-The DeepSparse engine is able to achieve [real-time inferencing of YOLOv3 on CPUs](https://neuralmagic.com/blog/benchmark-yolov3-on-cpus-with-deepsparse/) by leveraging pruned and quantized YOLOv3 models.
+This directory contains examples of benchmarking, annotating, and serving inferences of YOLOv3 models from the [ultralytics/yolov3](https://github.com/ultralytics/yolov5) repository using the DeepSparse Engine.
+The DeepSparse Engine is able to achieve [real-time inferencing of YOLOv3 on CPUs](https://neuralmagic.com/blog/benchmark-yolov3-on-cpus-with-deepsparse/) by leveraging pruned and quantized YOLOv3 models.
 These examples can load pre-trained, sparsified models from [SparseZoo](https://github.com/neuralmagic/sparsezoo) or you can